pi-star-2025/pi_star/Misc/Misc_Pi/maze.md

 Mozart (half awake) sweated over the decision, but whimsically agreed.

-It led to a composition called The Magic Flute, which was originally a different work, a masterpiece about a haunting maze.
-Bc the song also demonstrated exquisite mastery of chasing/being chased, it created a blackhole/whitehole, which ended up creating a second world below, one he didn't have to be a part of.
+It led to a composition called The Magic Flute, which was originally a divine work, a masterpiece about a haunting maze.
+Bc the opera also demonstrated exquisite mastery of chasing/being chased, it created a blackhole/whitehole, which ended up creating a second world below, one he didn't have to be a part of.

-All of us, though, were in the second world lower down, hearing like a funny second-hand copy, played by a filler Mozart, who ended up dying shortly after.
+All of us, though, were in the second world lower down, hearing like a funny second-hand copy, orchestrated by a filler Mozart, who ended up dying shortly after.

 Mozart had died awake, and because he had demonstrated perfect mastery of "music", he became king of the dream world, and king of the heaven tower.